 to the use of the hammer, its operating pressure, operating hours and

 penetration rate will inform its owner of safe service intervals.

 DTH Hammer Operations:

-Close attention should be kept to the hammer’s operation.
+The hammer's penetration comes from air flow and air pressure in the piston case.
+The cleaner the air and the sharper the DTH bit, the better performance and longevity you will get from the hammer.Close attention should be kept to the hammer’s operation.
 It is a heavy tool, and can hurt someone or become damaged if dropped.
 Be sure to have a clear area when moving the hammer.
 Do not exceed suggested operating limitations for its use.
 Always use the proper tools for assembly and disassembly, don't improvise, this will ensure that your dth hammer works effectively for a long time to come.

 hammers and other drilling products can result in bodily injury or death